-The Toyota RAV4 was the top-selling vehicle for the month, with a total of 4,309 sales in July, according to the Federal Chamber of Automotive Industries (FCAI).
+The Ford Ranger was the top-selling vehicle for the month, with a total of 3,726 sales in September, according to the Federal Chamber of Automotive Industries (FCAI).
 The Ford Ranger outsold the Toyota HiLux in August also; however, it remained second on the list of monthly bestsellers after the Toyota RAV4.

-The sales figures show Toyota continues to be the most popular brand pick for consumers (21.4% market share), followed by Mazda, Mitsubishi, Hyundai and Kia.
+The sales figures show Toyota continues to be the most popular brand pick for consumers (with more than 18% market share), followed by Mazda, Hyundai, Kia and Ford.

-For a full wrap up of the top-selling vehicle models on the market in July 2020, see below.
+For a full wrap-up of the top-selling vehicle models on the market in September 2020, see below.

 - Ford Ranger

 - Mazda CX-5

 Despite an overall decline in car sales compared to September 2019, the Ford Ranger, Toyota HiLux, Toyota RAV4 and Toyota Camry models have all increased sales volume from this time last year.
 See the full breakdown of results below.

 → Related story: Related article: What Car Insurance discounts could you get?

 1. Ford Ranger – 3,726 sales (+19.6% YoY)

 Features of the Ford Ranger include: Bluetooth with phone and audio streaming, pedestrian detection, lane keeping aid, traffic sign recognition and push button start.